 - recruit parents and community members as partners in promoting personal and social responsibility in young people.

 Download our PDF brochure for further information.
 We are delighted to have Her Excellency Ms Quentin Bryce AC, Governor-General of the Commonwealth of Australia as our patron.
+We also have a great PowerPoint Presentation entitled: Lions Engagement Presentation which can be downloaded here [PowerPoint 6 MB].

 Below is information regarding the available kits – please note these are only available to teachers and professionals who have attended an Accredited Lions Quest Quest Workshop, also detailed below.